The 6 Best Restaurant Review Sites (And How To Use Them)

 How to optimize it:

-• Use Facebook’s event tools to promote things like tastings, live music, or chef’s menus
+- Use Facebook’s event tools to promote things like tastings, live music, chef’s menus curated by our chefs, and special opportunities to dine at your restaurant

 5. OpenTable

-OpenTable is both a review platform and a booking engine, which means guests can find you, read reviews, and reserve a table in one seamless process.
+It is both a review platform and a booking engine, which means guests can find you, read reviews, and reserve a table in one seamless process.
+Diners can also search specifically for allergy friendly restaurants and read reviews that highlight food quality, helping them make informed decisions.

 Usually, when people visit OpenTable, they already know what kind of restaurant they’re looking for; they just need to review the handful of restaurants that match that description.